 Around 1.2 million children in India are victims of sexual exploitation every year.
 Over 12,000 Nepali underaged girls are trafficked to India for sexual exploitation each year.
 In recent years, there has also been explosive growth in Nepali girls being trafficked and sexually exploited in Nepal itself.
 Many survivors have been rescued from illegal brothels by Free a Girl, in cooperation with the local authorities.
 However, the offenders are rarely punished for their crimes.
 In order to bring lasting change, the survivors need to be empowered to fight against their perpetrators.

 To fight the impunity of the offenders, in 2017 Free a Girl founded the School for Justice in India.
 In 2019, we opened a second school in India and a third one in Nepal.
-The School for Justice is a program where survivors and the daughters of survivors of sexual exploitation are trained to become the best lawyers, paralegals, police officers, socials workers, sociologist and journalists in their country, so they can join us in the fight against child prostitution.
+The School for Justice is a program where survivors and the daughters of survivors of sexual exploitation are trained to become the best lawyers, paralegals, police officers, socials workers, sociologist and journalists in their country, so they can join us in the fight against sexual exploitation of children.

 CHANGE THE SYSTEM

 Our aim is to educate the survivors.
 This will allow them to bring offenders to justice, spark the conversation as change agents, develop support in the community, change the system from within, fight impunity, and raise awareness about sexual exploitation of children on national and international platforms.